- J.D., Vanderbilt University School of Law, 1996

 - Business Bankruptcy Committee Subcommittee on Professional Ethics 2007-2008

-- Master of the Garland Walker Inn of Court and "Barrister" of American Inns of Court
+- "Master" of the Garland Walker Inn of Court and "Master" of American Inns of Court

 - State Bar of Texas, Voting member Texas Disciplinary Rules of Professional Conduct Committee, 2000-2008